mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

-- A ``PolynomialExpansionNode`` expands its input in the space of polynomals of a given degree by computing all monomials up to the specified degree.
+- A ``PolynomialExpansionNode`` expands its input in the space of polynomials of a given degree by computing all monomials up to the specified degree.
 Its constructor needs as first argument the degree of the polynomials space (3 in this case).
   ::